 Imagine getting stranded

-In February 1987, two experienced local riders were exercising their horses on the Violet Bank at low tide when a thick sea fog rolled in, and they became disoriented.
+Two experienced local riders were exercising their horses on the Violet Bank at low tide when a thick sea fog rolled in, and they became disoriented.

-Knowing that the tide had turned and worried that they didn’t have time to get back to shore, they coaxed their horses up the rocks and steps to the stone terrace!
+Knowing that the tide had turned and worried they didn’t have time to get back to shore, they coaxed their horses up the rocks and steps to the stone terrace!

 All survived, but there was a complex rescue mission, as the horses would not leave the tower at low tide until excavators had built a sand ramp for them!